Shashikant86/fastlane-plugin-ensure_swift_version/README.md

 ## About ensure_swift_version

-This plugin ensure version of Swift language used for project
+This plugin ensure version of Swift language used for project You can use it in the `before_all` lane as

-**Note to author:** Add a more detailed description about this plugin here.
-If your plugin contains multiple actions, make sure to mention them here.
+ensure_swift_version(version: "Apple Swift version 3.0.2")

+Replace the swift version you are working on.

 ## Example

 Check out the [example `Fastfile`](fastlane/Fastfile) to see how to use this plugin.
 Try it by cloning the repo, running `fastlane install_plugins` and `bundle exec fastlane test`.

-**Note to author:** Please set up a sample project to make it easy for users to explore what your plugin does.
-Provide everything that is necessary to try out the plugin in this project (including a sample Xcode/Android project if necessary)

 ## Run tests for this plugin